daigo0927/blog/vertex-pipelines-sample/README.md

 ## Optional: Request prediction

 This pipeline finally deploy the trained model to the Prediction Endpoint.
-The endpoint is ready to serve so that We can request a prediction.
+The endpoint is ready to serve so that we can request a prediction.
 You can check the Model and Endpoint resources at [Vertex AI>Models] and [Vertex AI>Endpoints].

 For example, prediction request via cURL is like: